Generating Attribute-Aware Human Motions from Textual Prompt: Conclusion

 \section{Conclusion}

 This work explores the novel direction of integrating human attributes into text-to-motion generation.
 The core design of our framework is a decoupling encoder inspired by Structural Causal Model, which separates action semantics from human attributes, enabling text-to-semantics prediction and attribute-controlled generation.
 We also present a text-to-motion dataset with attribute annotations called HumanAttr, which features subjects with diverse attributes.
 Extensive evaluations demonstrate the potential of generating realistic human motions based on text and attribute control.
-Future efforts could further expand the dataset scale and the number of subjects by leveraging mocap-free data, and add more diverse types of human attributes.